University Data Center

 All UT faculty, staff, students, and third-parties visiting the facility are required to present their UT ID cards or valid government-issued identification and will be checked into and out of the facility.
 General business visitors to the data center must be admitted to the facility by UDC staff.
 They will be escorted to the general business area.
 Visitors will be accompanied at all times.

 Facilities maintenance personnel

 Maintenance of equipment and the facility by UT staff and third parties is required.
 Maintenance may include but is not limited to general cleaning, raised floor space cleaning, and maintenance on electrical and mechanical systems.
 Maintenance visits by non-UDC staff must be scheduled in advance and known by the facility manager of the UDC.
 Maintenance staff may be escorted and/or under surveillance.
 All maintenance personnel must carry an approved identification credential and adhere to UDC policies and procedures.

 Co-location customers should schedule/notify the operations center of deliveries at least one business day in advance if possible, or as soon as they become aware of a pending delivery.

 As a condition of obtaining access to the facility, all UT faculty, staff, students and third-parties shall agree by signature (electronic or otherwise) to not disclose information they may obtain about the facility except to those who are required to have the information to conduct legitimate university business.

 The UDC building is under video recording and surveillance.

 Food, drink, and tobacco products

 Food and drink are not allowed in the raised floor area or server build room.
 Tobacco products are prohibited in the facility.

-Taking of pictures and/or video, including by cell phones equipped with cameras, is prohibited without authorization from the facility director or assistant director.
+Taking of pictures and/or video, including by cell phones equipped with cameras, is prohibited without authorization from the facility director or any of the data center managers.